Towards Inference Delivery Networks: Distributing Machine Learning with Optimality Guarantees: Inference System Design

 \subsection{Cost Model}

-When serving a request {of type} $\request{=}(i,\requestPathVec) \in \requestSet$ on node $p_j$ using model $m$, the system experiences an \textit{inference cost} that depends on the quality of the model (i.e., on inference inaccuracy) and the inference time.
-Additionally, the system experiences a \textit{network cost}, due to using the path between $p_1$ and $p_j$.
+When serving a request {of type} $\request{=}(i,\requestPathVec) \in \requestSet$ on node $p_j$ using model $m$, the system experiences an \textit{inference cost} that depends on the quality of the model (i.e., on inference inaccuracy) and the inference time.\footnote{\newton{Note that deployed models may need to be re-trained from time to time, and we do not consider the corresponding costs.
+Moreover, to streamline the presentation, we assume the inference costs to be static over time; nonetheless, one could easily extend our model to the case in which these costs are time-varying. }} Additionally, the system experiences a \textit{network cost}, due to using the path between $p_1$ and $p_j$.
 Similarly to previous work~\cite{Mengshoel2017}, we can write the total cost of serving a request as

 While our theoretical results hold under this very general cost model, in what follows---for the sake of concreteness---we refer to the following simpler model: